Insurance Laws in New Orleans

 Opponents of the “seat belt gag law” believe that the law causes hikes in auto insurance premiums in Louisiana due to the high costs insurance companies must pay in damages to those accident victims.
 Opponents state that the medical costs for a motorist who was not wearing a seat belt can be as much as three times higher than those of a motorist who was wearing a seat belt.
 Therefore, they believe that repealing this law would help decrease the auto insurance premiums paid by drivers in the state of Louisiana.

-In 2017, Louisiana had the second highest auto insurance rates of any state in the country.
+In 2017, Louisiana had the second-highest auto insurance rates of any state in the country.
 A primary reason is the high number of uninsured and underinsured drivers on the road in the state today.
 Insurance companies must increase their rates because of the high costs associated with covering damages in accidents involving uninsured motorists.
 When you have been injured in an auto accident, you need the help of an experienced personal injury attorney who knows the law in Louisiana.

-Understanding Louisiana’s “No Pay, No Play” Law
+Understanding Louisiana’s “No Pay, No Play” Insurance Laws

 For most accidents in the state of Louisiana, the driver who is at fault in the accident is responsible for paying damages to the driver who was not at fault.
 This means that the at-fault driver’s insurance company would compensate the other driver for the injuries or property damages that they sustained.